dvfrancis/older-and-wider/README.md

 - Click the green '<> Code' button above the list of project files.
 - From the 'Local' tab, select either HTTPS, SSH, or GitHub CLI as the method of cloning, and copy the associated link.
 - Open the terminal or Bash prompt.
-- Navigate to the directory where you want to store the cloned copy or fork.
+- Navigate to the directory where you want to store the cloned copy.
 - At the prompt, type `git clone` and add the string copied earlier.
 - Press 'Enter' to create the copy.